-Doncic, Mavs answer, earn split with Clippers in 105-89 win
+Doncic, Mavs answer, split set with Clippers in 105-89 win

 TIP-INS

-Clippers: C Serge Ibaka missed his second consecutive game with lower back tightness. … Leonard missed both free throws in the third quarter after Dallas coach Rick Carlisle unsuccessfully challenged a foul call.
+Clippers: C Serge Ibaka missed his second consecutive game with lower back tightness. … Leonard missed both free throws in the third quarter after Carlisle unsuccessfully challenged a foul call.
 Tim Hardaway Jr. thought he thwarted a dunk attempt by knocking the ball loose without fouling, but replay showed him grazing Leonard’s right hand.

 Mavericks: Dorian Finney-Smith was out because of the birth of his son earlier in the day. … F James Johnson was missed a third consecutive game and will be out for both upcoming games in Portland.
-Johnson has to pass a series of COVID-19 tests before he can rejoin the team after going to Wyoming to attend to personal business.
+Johnson has to pass a series of COVID-19 tests before he can rejoin the team after going to Wyoming to attend to personal business. … Hardaway scored 15 points.

 UP NEXT